chrisnmorrison/openmastery/learn/java/fundamentals/if-else-examples.md

 ### Example 1 - Bank ATM

 Ask user how much money they would like to withdraw using `Scanner`.
-Check if bank account balance is above zero in order to withdraw.
-Print whether their withdrawal was successful or not.
+Check if the bank account balance is above zero in order to withdraw.
+Print whether or not their withdrawal was successful.

 ```java
 import java.util.Scanner;